-So of course I was interested in the thyroid blood tests to give another perspective on my temperature, pulse and many other symptoms pointing to Hypothyroidism.
+Of course I was interested in the thyroid blood tests.
+Just to give another perspective on my temperature, pulse and many other symptoms pointing to Hypothyroidism.

 The blood collection centre was really close to home which was great.
 One other thing – some tests like reverse T3 seem to indicate additional charges, however these are already covered in your fee with i-screen.
 If the person taking your blood tries to tell you there are more charges, be reassured in the knowledge that i-screen has this covered.
 They will be charged and not you.

 TSH – Score: 1.5 – given range 0.4 – 4.0

 Free T3 – Score: 4.6 – acceptable range 2.8 – 6.8